 - Don’t run to catch your flight or make a connection!

 - Drink plenty of fluids during the flight.

 - Walk through the cabin a few times, but don’t exert to the point of raising your blood pressure too much.

 - Keep any medication at hand, and have your surgeon’s number in your phone.

 Finally, if you’re wondering about the effects of flying on your implants themselves, not to worry: Any slight contraction or expansion of the shell due to changes in cabin pressure is merely temporary.

-Our Practitioners Who Specialize in Breast Enhancement Procedures
+Our Practitioners That Specialize in Breast Enhancement Procedures

 Medical Director, Board-Certified Plastic Surgeon & Breast SpecialistView Profile